Join a modern university and an international research group!

 Working with us gives you the chance to become an expert in your research topic, attend international conferences, and experience mobility periods in foreign countries.

-The selection process for 2024 is now closed.
+The selection process for 2025 is now OPEN.

 The successful candidate is expected to be based in Cassino